Zansah/Zansah/README.md

 ### 💼 About Me

-I build projects that leverage **Python, C++, and data visualization** to solve real-world problems and create reproducible workflows.
+I build projects that leverage **Python, R, and data visualization** to solve real-world problems and create reproducible workflows.

 ---